Myanmar's military overturned a democratic election. Now they're warning protesters not to 'destroy democracy' - KRDO

 Those arrested could face prosecution under Section 144 of the Criminal Code for “unlawful assembly.”
 Section 144 has been used in the past as a way to stop lawful protests and to justify violent crackdowns on mass demonstrations.

-For the third straight day Monday, thousands of people marched in cities across the country against the military takeover and called for the release of detained civilian leader Aung San Suu Kyi and other elected lawmakers.
+For a fourth straight day Tuesday, thousands of people gathered in Naypyidaw against the military takeover and called for the release of detained civilian leader Aung San Suu Kyi and other elected lawmakers.

+Riot police used water cannon against protesters who had assembled near a barricade on a main road in the capital.
+The demonstrators could be heard chanting “people’s police.”
+Police warned on loudspeakers that force could be used if the protesters did not leave the area.

-In the capital, Naypyidaw, police used water cannon against protesters who were chanting anti-coup slogans and demanding power be handed back to elected leaders, according to Reuters.
-Protesters dispersed after police told them they would fire live ammunition if they crossed a police line on one of the city’s main roads.
+It was the second day that police had used water cannon against protesters in Naypyidaw.
+On Monday, protesters chanted anti-coup slogans and demanded power be handed back to elected leaders.
+Demonstrators dispersed after police told them they would fire live ammunition if they crossed a police line on one of the city’s main roads.

-In the biggest city, Yangon, demonstrators marched toward Sule Pagoda in the city’s downtown chanting and holding up the anti-government three-finger salute from the “Hunger Games” movie franchise that became a popular protest sign during the 2014 coup in neighboring Thailand.
+In Yangon earlier this week, protesters marched toward Sule Pagoda in the former capital’s downtown chanting and holding up the anti-government three-finger salute from the “Hunger Games” movie franchise that became a popular protest sign during the 2014 coup in neighboring Thailand.
 Sule Pagoda was at the center of anti-government demonstrations that were violently suppressed by the military in 1988 and 2007.

 On live feeds posted on social media, protesters could be heard shouting “the people stand together against the dictator’s government” and held banners with portraits of Suu Kyi’s face.